calebd/neptune/README.md

-# Nimbus
+# Neptune

-Nimbus allows easy configuration of NSUserDefaults from a remote plist.
+Neptune allows easy configuration of NSUserDefaults from a remote plist.

-Nimbus was inspired by [GroundControl](https://github.com/mattt/GroundControl) although it takes a slightly different design approach.
+Neptune was inspired by [GroundControl](https://github.com/mattt/GroundControl) although it takes a slightly different design approach.

 ## Features